 - Final budget justification/narrative

-- Your budget should be finalized NO LESS THAN ONE FULL WEEK before the grant submission deadline.
-No edits to the budget or the budget narrative may be made once the routing has begun.
+No edits to the budget or budget justification may be made once routing has begun.

 - Proposal Submission

 Proposals for external research funding are submitted by OSU (via the college’s Research and Graduate Studies Office), not by the PI.
 Oklahoma State University requires that all proposals receive institutional approval prior to formal submission.
-The college facilitates this approval process.
+The RGS Office facilitates this approval process in Cayuse.
 Faculty must submit all proposals and awards through the college's Research and Graduate Studies Office to avoid contractual and budget problems prior to submission.

 - Meet the ethical and regulatory requirements for the responsible conduct of research.

-- Obtain necessary certifications and assurances (e.g., human subjects protection, animal care, hazardous chemicals) to conduct the research.
+- Obtain necessary certifications and assurances (e.g., human subjects protection, animal care, hazardous chemicals, biological safety protections, laser safety, and x-ray) to conduct the research.